open-mmlab/mmyolo/docs/en/recommended_topics/application_examples/ionogram_detection.md

 4. Model complexity analysis

-With the config file, the params and flops can be calculated by the script `tools/analysis_tools/get_flops.py`.
+With the config file, the parameters and FLOPs can be calculated by the script `tools/analysis_tools/get_flops.py`.
 Take yolov5-s as an example:

 ```shell
 python tools/analysis_tools/get_flops.py projects/misc/ionogram_detection/yolov5/yolov5_s-v61_fast_1xb96-100e_ionogram.py